akauppi/GroundLevel-firebase-es/DEVS/Firebase tips.md

 `firebase use --clear` logs you out of the active project, but **only if there are 2 or more aliases**.
 Otherwise, it silently fails (you are still having an active project).

-Clearing the project is useful for being able to test the developer experience, and to write right documentation.

 According to Firebase, the above is **intended behavior**.
 They could at least print a warning, to let the user know their wish was turned down.

+Clearing the project is useful for being able to test the developer experience, and to write right documentation.

 **Work-around:**

+Either:

-Add your project twice, with different aliases. :)
+- Add your project twice, with different aliases. :)
+- Remove `.firebaserc` file (suggested by Firebase; not tried)

 ## Security Rules Online Simulator